Little Ice Age Data Analysis

 - Make copies of the Student Pages (Solar Activity, Volcanic Activity, and Tree Growth) for each group.
 Determine if each group will analyze just one student page or all three to prepare the appropriate number of copies.

-- Use the Summary Page as a guide to create a chart on the board or on chart paper, or plan to have students add their data directly to the Summary Slide (slide 2).
+- Use the Putting It All Together page as a guide to create a chart on the board or on chart paper, or plan to have students add their data directly to the Summary Slide (slide 2).

 - Note: Students should have some familiarity with the Little Ice Age and the different types of paleoclimatology data from this time period before beginning this activity.